sksq96/dress-your-pet/hoodie.md

-Fit a hoodie to the animal as it is.
+Layer up a hoodie to the animal as it is.
 Keep everything else same as original